Here at Combe Martin we have given homes to many animals that have been previously living in poor situations:-

 Two Female Hudson Bay Wolves were kicked out of their pack by the Alpha Male and were living in a small emergency enclosure while their German Zoo tried to find them a new home quickly.
 We were fortunate enough to have an empty wolf enclosure.

-Macaques – We are waiting for AAP Rescue Centre in the Netherlands to socialise a group of five rescued Barbary Macaques, all of which have been rescued from poor situations as pets or from circuses.
+Macaques – A group of five rescued Barbary Macaques, all of which have been rescued from poor situations as pets or from circuses.